 Can you get around Puerto Vallarta without a car?

-Yes, you can get around the city center of Puerto Vallarta without a car by walking and using Uber, public buses, or tour agencies for attractions beyond walking distance.
+Yes, you can get around the city center of Puerto Vallarta without a car by walking and using Uber, public buses, or tours for attractions beyond walking distance.

 Are there Ubers in Puerto Vallarta?